 Why do we need J2EE application development?

 This architecture is one of the popular architectures available currently in the industry.
-J2EE developers and experts in Java/J2EE technologies out there have a lot of opportunities for implementing their Java J2ee developer skills in the current industry.
+J2EE developers and experts in J2EE application development technologies out there have a lot of opportunities for implementing their Java J2ee developer skills in the current industry.
 They are easily able to develop or build an application and include any kind of web or web service-related application commonly using the sun Java web application development and Java enterprise system technologies.

 Enterprise JavaBeans Component Features